ryanmio/kenya-nigeria-prep-hallucination-audit/README.md

 This repository contains reproducible experiments demonstrating AI hallucination patterns that explain citation mismatches in a published HIV prevention research Comment.
 We test two disputed claims that appear to originate from the Audere sponsor white paper but are instead attributed to other academic sources.

+> **Terminology Note**: Throughout this repository we use "AI hallucination" as a shorthand, even though the behavior we investigate is more nuanced than inventing facts out of thin air.
+In this case the models conflate two genuine statements of the Audere white paper— for example, AI in Kenya and tele-PrEP in Nigeria—and merge them into a single, misleading claim.
+The output is therefore better described as *source-blend hallucination* or *AI conflation*, but we keep the familiar term for searchability and to align with the broader literature on LLM errors.

-> **🔍 Transparency Note**: This investigation follows an open, evidence-based approach.
+> **Transparency Note**: This investigation follows an open, evidence-based approach.
 Our [investigation log](docs/investigation_log.md) documents our evolving understanding, uncertainties, and commitment to following evidence wherever it leads.

 ## Background